Canada’s Feminist International Assistance Policy

 The policy is evidence-based and takes into account Canada’s expertise and comparative advantage.
 It supports the Sustainable Development Goals, which aim to eradicate poverty by 2030, and it is also aligned with the Paris Agreement on climate change, which seeks to reduce greenhouse gas emissions and protect the environment.

-I want to highlight three issues that captured my attention most during the consultations.
+I want to highlight three issues that particularly captured my attention during the consultations.
 First, I heard that our policy must underscore the importance of human dignity at a time when conflicts are multiplying and humanitarian principles, international laws and human rights are increasingly under threat.
-Second, if we want to maximize the impact of our actions and reduce poverty, we must passionately defend the rights of women and girls so they can participate fully in society.
+Second, if we want to maximize the impact of our actions and help eradicate poverty, we must passionately defend the rights of women and girls so they can participate fully in society.
 And lastly, for our actions to be sustainable, we must ensure that they contribute to building local capacity.

 As a result of this new policy we will focus on gender equality and the empowerment of women and girls in a manner that is both targeted and crosscutting.
 A targeted approach to gender equality allows us to focus on initiatives that fight poverty and inequality by supporting gender equality and defending the rights of women and girls, particularly their sexual health and reproductive rights.
 Going forward, these initiatives will receive special, focused attention.
 A crosscutting approach to gender equality means that all of our international assistance initiatives, across all action areas, should be developed and implemented in ways that improve gender equality and empower women and girls.
 This approach also means that all our implementing partners must consult with women and involve them in needs assessments, decision making and planning of initiatives, as well as in the implementation, monitoring and evaluation of projects.